 Writing Center Staff

-As a sophomore English and German Studies major, Jake has been called a “language guy.”
+As a junior English and German Studies major, Jake has been called a “language guy.”
 While he’s not quite sure that’s true, he does love to read and write, either for one of his English courses or independently.
 He’s been told many times to quit wasting time on video games, though he hasn’t yet (he’ll play a round of Super Smash Bros with anybody), and when he can get out of the room he also enjoys cross country skiing when it’s snowy and running when it’s not.
 He’d be happy to help with any writing-related concerns, and extra happy to work on writing with a creative bend!